scalar-labs/helm-charts/docs/getting-started-scalardb.md

    scalardb-headless        ClusterIP   None             <none>        50051/TCP                         19m
    scalardb-metrics         ClusterIP   10.101.127.88    <none>        8080/TCP                          19m
    ```
-   If the Scalar DB Server Services are deployed properly, you can see a private IP address in the CLUSTER-IP column.
+   If the Scalar DB Server Services are deployed properly, you can see private IP addresses in the CLUSTER-IP column.
 (Note: `scalardb-headless` has no CLUSTER-IP.)

 1. (Optional) If you set `LoadBalancer` to `envoy.service.type` in the `scalardb-custom-values.yaml`, you can access Scalar DB Server from 127.0.0.1.
    To expose the `scalardb-envoy` service as your local `127.0.0.1:60051`, open another terminal, and run the `minikube tunnel` command.